laustindasauce/tasty-go/README.md

 > You will need to opt into TastyTrade's API [here](https://developer.tastytrade.com)

+## TastyTrade

+[TastyTrade](https://tastytrade.com/about-us/) pioneered options trading technology for retail traders.

+[Create your account](https://start.tastytrade.com/#/login?referralCode=MS53QAT6DS) if you don't already have one to begin trading with TastyTrade.

 ## TO-DO

 - Untested endpoints
   - Margin requirements dry-run
+    - Server is returning 500 error when sending what the documentation shows as expected request body.
   - Order reconfirm
+    - TastyTrade API support has informed me that this endpoint is for Equity Offering orders only.

 ## Installation